6/2020 – Due to Covid-19 concerns, all classes, demos, talks, trunk shows, and workshops have been put on hold.

 Sue loves quilting and has enjoyed teaching others to quilt where ever she’s called home!
-She now delights in offering classes in Studio 2724.
+Since 2012, she has delighted in offering classes in Studio 2724.

 Upcoming class information can be found on the Quilting with Sue – Quilting Classes tab on the right.
 There you will also see photos of ongoing and past classes where fun is always on the agenda.